Gokoyer/Cyclistic-Data-Analytics/README.md

 ## Stage 1: ASK
 **Business Question :** I have been assigned to answer this question: How do annual members and casual riders use Cyclistic bikes differently?
 This question needs to be answered in order to make data-driven decisions in our Bike-Share Company Cyclistic.

+## Stage 1: PREPARE
+Stage 2: PREPARE
+According to improvado blog site, Data preparation is the act of aggregating raw data and transforming it into a format that can be easily analyzed.
+This can be simply put as the process of collecting and storing data for analysis.
+Since I know the question that needs to be answered, I will go ahead to briefly explain how I prepared and processed my data.

+On the 25th of September, 2022, I downloaded the last 12 months data.
+So, I downloaded data within September 2021 - August 2022 from this [site](https://divvy-tripdata.s3.amazonaws.com/index.html).
+September 2022 data was not available at the time I started the project.
+All the data were in zip files in csv format.
+I extracted them, and downloaded the files.
+Another folder is then created to convert the data into worksheets.
+After I had extracted the files, all the 12 months data to be analyzed can be found here in udrop folder.
+All the data were put in their column to better study them.